gianvitodifilippo/DTasks/samples/DocumentProcessing/README.md

 - A background job that processes the document.
 - Logic to persist the workflow state.

-With DTasks, this can be achieved by defining a single method that represents the whole workflow by defining its steps.
+With DTasks, this can be achieved by defining a single method that represents the whole workflow by defining its steps, eliminating the need for explicit workflow orchestration.

 ```csharp
 using Azure.Storage.Blobs;